-- A. The Prosecution presents the opening statement and closing argument first. - B. Attorneys may conduct re-direct examination when appropriate.
+- A. The prosecution presents the opening statement and closing argument first. - B. Attorneys may conduct re-direct examination when appropriate.
 No re-cross-examination is allowed.
 Witnesses may not be recalled to the stand. - C. The attorney who conducts the direct examination of a witness is the only person allowed to make objections to the cross-examination of that witness.

 The attorney who conducts the cross-examination of a witness is the only person allowed to make objections during the direct examination of the witness.
-Two points must be deducted for objections made by the wrong attorney. - D. Attorneys may use notes while presenting their cases.
+Two points must be deducted for objections made by the wrong attorney.

+- D. Attorneys may use notes while presenting their cases.
 Witnesses, however, are not allowed to use notes when testifying. - E. The Mock Trial competition proceedings are governed by the California Mock Trial Simplified Rules of Evidence in the case materials.
 Only specified types of objections will be recognized in the competition.
-Other rules of evidence may not be used at the mocktrial. - F. Legal motions not outlined in the official materials will not be allowed. - G. There are no objections allowed during opening statements or closing arguments.
-(It will be the judicial presider's responsibility to handle any legally inappropriate statements made in the closing, while scorers will also keep in mind the closing argument criteria.)
-Two points must be deducted for objections made during opening statements or closing arguments. - H. At the State Finals and in San Diego County, there will be 30 seconds provided at the end of the pretrial and at the end of the trial for team members from each performing team, to confer with the team's attorney coach and teacher sponsor to discuss any trial irregularities.

-- I. If there are any irregularities regarding the rules of the competition which a team would like to bring to the attention of the judicial presider and attorney scorers, one team member will have 30 seconds to orally note the irregularities to the judicial presider.
-Coaches may not directly make arguments on behalf of the team. - J. Teams arguing a rule violation must be able to point to specific incident(s) of the misconduct and be able to cite to the judicial presider, the corresponding violation in the team rulebook and/or case material. - K. The judicial presider will hear the alleged violation(s) and rule on the violation(s), the judicial presider's decision will be final and any interpretation of the Mock Trial Competition rules and their application shall be determined in the sole discretion of the local County Mock Trial Committee. - L. If the judicial presider determines a violation exists, and there is not a specified deduction outlined in the team rulebook, the judicial presider will direct the scoring attorneys to take the violation into consideration.
-The scoring attorneys will use their discretion to determine individually how many points (if any) will be taken off their score sheet. - M. The 30 second rule should be used for substantial rule violations and should not to be used to argue additional points of law or rebut opponent's closing argument. - N. This time should not to be used to argue additional points of law or rebut opponent's arguments.
+Other rules of evidence may not be used at the mock trial. - F. Legal motions not outlined in the official materials will not be allowed. - G. There are no objections allowed during opening statements or closing arguments.
+(It will be the judicial presider's responsibility to handle any legally inappropriate statements made in the closing, while scorers will also keep in mind the closing argument criteria).
+Two points must be deducted for objections made during opening statements or closing arguments. - H. There will be 30 seconds provided at the end of the pretrial and at the end of the trial for team members from each team, to confer with the team's attorney coach and teacher sponsor to discuss any trial irregularities. - I. If there are any irregularities regarding the rules of the competition of which a team would like the judicial presider and scorers to be aware, one team member will have 30 seconds to orally note the irregularities to the judicial presider.
+Coaches may not directly make arguments on behalf of the team. - J. Teams arguing a rule violation must be able to point to specific incident(s) of the misconduct and be able to cite to the judicial presider, the corresponding violation in the team rulebook and/or case material. - K. The judicial presider will hear the alleged violation(s) and rule on the violation(s), the judicial presider's decision will be final and any interpretation of the Mock Trial Competition rules and their application shall be determined in the sole discretion of the local County Mock Trial Committee. - L. If the judicial presider determines a violation exists, and there is not a specified deduction outlined in the team rulebook, the judicial presider will direct the scorers to take the violation into consideration.
+The scorers will use their discretion to determine individually how many points (if any) will be taken off their score sheet. - M. The 30 Second Rule should be used for substantial rule violations and should not be used to argue additional points of law or rebut opponent's closing argument. - N. This time should not to be used to argue additional points of law or rebut opponent's arguments.
 Regarding questions of rule violations, the judicial presider's decision shall be final.
 The local County Mock Trial Committee in its sole discretion determines interpretation of the Mock Trial Competition rules and their application.